Crime in the United States: Childhood exposure to violence

-A 1997 report form the US Department of Justice states that "Most violent behavior is learned behavior.
+A 1997 report from the US Department of Justice states that "Most violent behavior is learned behavior.
 Early exposure to violence in the family may involve witnessing either violence or physical abuse.", with exposure to this violence in childhood linked to an increase in violent behaviour as an adolescent by as much as 40%.
 Gangs and illegal markets provide high levels of exposure to violence, and violent role models and positive rewards for criminal and violent activity, such as drug distribution.
 Gangs are more likely to be active in poor, minority and disorganized neighborhoods; which have further effects on violent crime; as in those communities there are usually fewer or limited opportunities for employment and evidence suggests these neighbourhoods inhibit the normal progression of adolescent development.

 According to the FBI Uniform Crime Reporting statistics in 2019, juveniles (0–17 years) represented 7.13% of arrests (adults: 92.87%); this is down from 12.65% in 2010, with the total number of arrests of juveniles down by 55.5%; this is explained by the drop in arrests of all ages by 21.0%.
 When controlled for age, (Note: Using Office of Juvenile Justice and Delinquency Prevention (OJJDP) statistics, juvenile population in 2010 was 74,122,633, and in 2019 was 73,088,675) the rate of juveniles arrests in 2010 was 1,296 per 100,000, and in 2019 was 586 per 100,000.
 Data shows that total arrests increase tenfold from ages 12–14 and then double roughly every 3 years in age from age 14 reaching a peak by age 19 that remains relatively constant until 35.